sderose/zsh_argparse/README.md

     [-i]=MYPARSER__i
     [-v]=MYPARSER__verbose

-    [all_arg_names]='--quiet --verbose -i -v --ignore-case'
+    [all_arg_names]='--quiet --verbose -v --ignore-case -i '
+    [all_def_names]='PARSER__quiet PARSER__verbose PARSER__ignore_case '
     [required_arg_names]=''
 )

 ==Argument definition storage==

-You add arguments with `zerg_add`, which is very like Python's `parser.add_argument()`.
-You can just define arguments at the top of a shell function as shown below.
-Or you can re-use arguments from a previously-defined parser via `zerg_use` (zerg includes a parser named `ZERG`, which provides several commplace option definitions such as quiet, verbose, encoding, recursive, etc.
+You add arguments with `zerg_add`, which as mentioned is very like Python's `parser.add_argument()`.

+There are many more options for built-in types (see [zerg_types.md] for details, or examine the actual list with `typeset -p zerg_types`.
+Most of these just care what a string looks like (say, `int` consisting of just digits and a possible leading sign, or `hexint` consisting of hexadecimal digits).
+But some also have special semantics, such as `varname`, `zergtypename`, and `pid` (which must exist).
+A few offer sub-types, such as `path` which can be qualified by permissions or other features.
+Every type has a test function, named the same as the type but with "is_" on the front: is_complex, is_date, etc.

 Command-line options do not all require a value in either Python or zsh.
-Those that do not, get a value that depends on `--default` or `--action` just like in Python `argparse`.
+Those that do not are commonly called "flag options", and get a value that depends on `--default` or `--action`, just like in Python `argparse`.
 True is stored as '1', and false as ''.
-Items whose value is '' (or false, which is stored as ''), may be omitted:
+Items whose value is '' (or false, which is stored as ''), may be omitted.

 MYPARSER__quiet=(
     [action]=store_true